Anesthesia Technician Schools

 Licensing & Certification of Anesthesia Techs

 Anesthesia technicians can become certified by sitting for an exam administered by the American Society of Anesthesia Technologists & Technicians (ASATT).
-As of 2021, the ASATT offers the certified anesthesia technologist (Cer.A.T.T) credential.
-Although the exam is computer-based, in order to complete an ASATT test, technicians must visit a physical testing facility.
+As of 2022, the ASATT offers the certified anesthesia technologist (Cer.A.T.T) credential.
+Although the exam is computer-based, to complete an ASATT test, technicians must visit a physical testing facility.

 There are more than 100 facilities around the U.S. and several locations outside of the country as well.
 The handbook for the technologist test is available on the ASATT website.
 There is no oral or practicum part of the certification exam.

 ASATT certification is currently the only professional certification available to anesthesia technicians.
-This certification can be beneficial in the job market as some hospitals and clinics require it.
-However, the certification is not required by any state or local governments.
+This certification can benefit the job market as some hospitals and clinics require it.
+However, the certification is not required by any state or local government.
 State licensing requirements for anesthesia technicians vary by state, and anesthesia technicians are encouraged to research state licensure requirements for where they plan to work or reside.

 Cer.A.T.T. certification holders must earn 30 continuing education requirements (CEUs) during the two-year certification period.
 Certification expires on December 31 every two years.
-Those who let their certification lapse can pursue three methods for recertification, including a refresher program, an advancement program, and a professional recertification program.
+Those who let their certification lapse can pursue three recertification methods: a refresher program, an advancement program, and a professional recertification program.